morrildl/warden/README.md

 serial number, etc. The only thing Warden cares about is essentially the public key fingerprint, but ultimately it needs to full certificate to unambiguously de-whitelist clients.

-Note that you can fetch a list of all certificates via a `GET` request, as above.
+Note again that you can fetch a list of all certificates via a `GET` request, as above.
 So if you need to urgently de-whitelist a certificate that you don't have handy, you can simply fetch them from the server, identify the one you want to delete, and then issue the `DELETE` query.